Will you be traveling to Croatia? Are you searching for information so you are more prepared once you arrive there?

 Americans traveling to Croatia are not required to obtain a visa.
 However, only a 90-day temporary work or leisure stay is permitted within Croatia.

-Please be advised that while Croatia is in the European Union, it is not in the Schengen Area.
+Croatia is in the European Union, including the Schengen Area.

 If you are not holding an American passport, it is wise for you to research your own country’s Croatian visa requirements.